 Priority 1 anomaly RW-03 is described as a good late-time response orthogonal to the geological trend.

-Ground EM data were acquired over four VTEM anomalies.
-Preliminary interpretation indicates two are caused by shallow, shallow-dipping formational conductors or variations in the regolith.
-One requires further modelling, and one is a false 'altitude' anomaly.
-No ground EM data were acquired over the annular RW-01 as it is big enough to target with a drill rig.
+Ground EM data were acquired over the best four VTEM anomalies.
+Interpretation indicates three are caused by shallow, shallow-dipping formational conductors or variations in the regolith, and one is a false 'altitude' anomaly.